-Under the Act respecting the Autorité des marchés financiers This link will open in a new window, the AMF’s mission is to:
+Under the Act respecting the regulation of the financial sector (formerly the Act respecting the Autorité des marchés financiers This link will open in a new window), the AMF’s mission is to:

 - provide assistance to consumers of financial products and services, in particular by setting up consumer-oriented educational programs on financial products and services, processing complaints filed by consumers and giving consumers access to dispute resolution services;

 - ensure that the financial institutions and other regulated entities of the financial sector comply with the solvency standards applicable to them as well as with the obligations imposed on them by law with a view to protecting the interests of consumers of financial products and services, and take any measure provided by law for those purposes;

 - supervise the activities connected with the distribution of financial products and services, administer the rules governing eligibility for and the carrying on of those activities, and take any measure provided by law for those purposes;

 - supervise stock market and clearing house activities and monitor the securities market, in particular, by administering the controls provided by law as regards access to the public capital market, ensuring that the issuers and other practitioners involved in the financial sector comply with the obligations imposed on them by law and taking any measure provided by law for those purposes;

 - supervise derivatives markets, including derivatives exchanges and clearing houses and ensure that regulated entities and other derivatives market practitioners comply with the obligations imposed by law; and

 - see to the implementation of protection and compensation programs for consumers of financial products and services and administer the compensation funds set up by law.

 The AMF performs its functions and exercise its powers in a way as to: